 is doubtful the fox kit will use it, but, it might.

-I understand the cage will need cleaned. so, try and limited that as
+The cage will need cleaned. so, try and limit that as

 much as possible the first couple days.

 once a day might be ok.
 The litter box can be

 small, you can even use a small cardboard box in lieu of a cat